 Preparing your Redshift warehouse for deployments

-Your warehouse-specific sample code can be found in the "Settings" tab.
+Your Redshift sample code can be found in the "Settings" tab.
 Click your warehouse name in the left menu.

 The code will look like this:

 create role modelbit_role;

 grant create or replace function to role modelbit_role;

 grant create or replace external function to role modelbit_role;

 Once you've run this sample code, download the CloudFormation template from that page and upload it to AWS CloudFormation.
 This will give you permissions to call models in Lambda functions in Modelbit's AWS account.

 Once run, click the "Outputs" tab, and copy the

 ModelbitRedshiftRoleArn back into Modelbit.
 This is how Modelbit knows